amnuts/opcache-gui/README.md

 ### Building it yourself

-The interface has been designed around the principle of having just one file that anyone needs in order to get up and running.
-To fulfil this, there's a template file, language files, jsx and css, which are all used in order to create the interface and they're brought together in the build process.
+The interface has been designed around the principle of having just one file that anyone needs to get up and running.
+To fulfil this, there's a template file, language files, jsx, and css, which are all used to create the interface and they're brought together in the build process.

-This build process will allow you to change the language used, how the required 3rd-party javascript libraries are included, the look and feel, or even the core components, should you wish.
+This build process will allow you to change the language used, how the required third-party javascript libraries are included, the look and feel, or even the core components, should you wish.

 #### The build command